learn-academy-2022-bravo/week-4-assessment-JonathanSparePartsFuller/interview-questions.md

   Your answer: Implicit return is basically saying that what you want to be returned dosen't need to have the built in method "return".
 It just works without the need of it, but does work if the devoloper puts it there anyways.

   Researched answer: Returns the last line of code automatically without the 'return' keyword being used.
+This doesn't mean return doesn't work at all, 'return' can still be used but it's really neccessary.
+One instance of it being neccessary is if there are two values but only one is getting implicitly returned.
+Then you would manually return the other value that you want.